 Course Evaluations Report

-The Fall 2016 Course Evaluation Report produced by Integrated Planning & Effectiveness (IPE) is now available, please access the link below.
+The Winter 2017 Course Evaluation Report produced by Integrated Planning & Effectiveness (IPE) is now available, please access the link below.

 Fall 2016 Course Evaluation Report - Administration and Results, January 2017